freebuu/laravel-filterable/README.md

     ]
 }
 ```
+- `meta` - object with pagination data
+- `data` - array with model data, wrapped in `PostResource`
 ## Filtration
-For filtration, you need to create filter class for each model.
+For filtration, you need to create a filter class for each model.
 Filter class must extend [AbstractFilter](src/AbstractFilter.php).
 Best place for these classes is `App\Http\Filters`.

 In method `getFilterableFields()` you specify which fields can be filtered in each filter case.